playi/WonderPy/README.md

 * Flesh-out inline documentation.
 * Make the pip installation more standard.
   Currently this requires a manual install of a github-based fork of the AdaFruit package.
-* Provide more documentation around the Pose command.
 * Port to Windows, Linux

 # Setup